icon_notification notification-animation 2

 Can an NRI maintain all three NRE, NRO, and FCNR (B) accounts simultaneously?

-Joint holder: As per Reserve Bank of India (RBI) regulations, a resident Indian can be a joint holder on a ‘former or survivor’ basis and can operate the account as a PoA holder during the lifetime of the NRI/ PIO account holder.
+Joint holder: As per Reserve Bank of India (RBI) regulations, a resident Indian can be a joint holder on a ‘former or survivor’ basis and can operate the account as a PoA holder during the lifetime of the NRI/PIO account holder.
 To know more about what a joint holder can do, click here.

 Mandate holder: A mandate holder can operate the NRI account locally.
-They can issue cheques for local payments, Open FDs, and execute other instructions except closing FDs, repatriating funds to a third party and gifting funds
+They can issue cheques for local payments, open FDs, and execute other instructions except closing FDs, repatriating funds to a third party and gifting funds

 To know more about what a mandate holder can do, click here.